Non-transitive pseudo-Anosov flows: Introduction

-An action of a group $G$ on a bifoliated plane, preserving each foliation, is called \emph{Anosov-like} if it satisfies the following: \begin{enumerate}[label = (A\arabic*)] \item If a nontrivial element of $G$ fixes a leaf $l \in \cF^\pm$, then it has a fixed point $x \in l$ and is topologically expanding on one leaf through $x$ and topologically contracting on the other. \item The union of leaves of $\cF^{+}$ that are fixed by some element of $G$ is dense in $P$, as is the union of leaves of $\cF^{-}$ that are fixed by some element of $G$. \item Each singular point is fixed by some nontrivial element of $G$. \item If $l$ is a leaf of $\cF^+$ or $\cF^-$ that is non-separated with some leaf $l'$ in the corresponding leaf space, then some nontrivial element $g\in G$ fixes $l$. \item There are no \emph{totally ideal quadrilaterals} in $P$ (see Definition \ref{def:totally_ideal}). \end{enumerate} \end{definition}

-For the results of this article, Axiom \ref{Axiom_totallyideal} could be weakened slightly, requiring that we only forbid such quadrilaterals that do not contain any fixed points of elements of $G$ (see Remark \ref{rem_wandering_totally_ideal}).
+A {\em bifoliated plane} is a topological plane $P$ with two transverse topological foliations $\cF^\pm$, possibly with isolated prong singularities.
+The following definition captures the dynamics of the orbit-space actions of flows. \begin{definition}[Anosov-like action] An action of a group $G$ on a bifoliated plane, preserving each foliation, is called \emph{Anosov-like} if it satisfies the following: \begin{enumerate}[label = (A\arabic*)] \item If a nontrivial element of $G$ fixes a leaf $l \in \cF^\pm$, then it has a fixed point $x \in l$ and is topologically expanding on one leaf through $x$ and topologically contracting on the other. \item The union of leaves of $\cF^{+}$ that are fixed by some element of $G$ is dense in $P$, as is the union of leaves of $\cF^{-}$ that are fixed by some element of $G$. \item Each singular point is fixed by some nontrivial element of $G$. \item If $l$ is a leaf of $\cF^+$ or $\cF^-$ that is non-separated with some leaf $l'$ in the corresponding leaf space, then some nontrivial element $g\in G$ fixes $l$. \item There are no \emph{totally ideal quadrilaterals} in $P$ (see Definition \ref{def:totally_ideal}). \end{enumerate} \end{definition} We note that, for the results of this article, Axiom \ref{Axiom_totallyideal} could be weakened slightly, requiring that we only forbid such quadrilaterals that do not contain any fixed points of elements of $G$ (see Remark \ref{rem_wandering_totally_ideal}).
+This weak version prevents examples of groups which split as free products (see Theorem \ref{thm:wandering_quadrilateral}), a behavior very different from the fundamental groups of manifolds supporting flows which are always aspherical.
+Proposition \ref{prop:Orbit_space_anosov_like} below shows that the orbit space action from a pseudo-Anosov flow satisfies these axioms; however, these are not the only examples.

-\begin{rem} As a consequence of the axioms, if a leaf $l$ has nontrivial stabilizer, then all nontrivial elements of the stabilizer have a common, unique fixed point in $l$.
-For singular leaves, this is a consequence of Axioms \ref{Axiom_A1} and \ref{Axiom_prongs_are_fixed}.
-In the nonsingular case, this follows from Axiom \ref{Axiom_A1} together with Solodov's Theorem (see \cite[Lemma 2.6]{BFM}). \end{rem}

-Proposition \ref{prop:Orbit_space_anosov_like} below shows that the orbit space action from a pseudo-Anosov flow satisfies these axioms; however these are not the only examples.

 These axioms have surprisingly strong consequences, both for the topological structure of the bifoliated plane, and the global and local dynamics of the action of $G$.
 For example, we show (following Barbot) that a bifoliated plane admitting an Anosov-like action either has prongs or nonseparated leaves, is trivial, or has a special form called {\em skew} (Proposition \ref{prop_trichotomy}).
-There is also a relationship between dynamics and group structure:
+We also show a number of relationships between dynamics and group structure: